rlbishop99/SmallTalk/README.md

-# CSCE3444Texting
+# Smalltalk
-Texting app made for a Software Engineering course for UNT.
+Texting app made for a Software Engineering course while enrolled at UNT.